tamusyosus/web-insight-ai/README.md

 **Programming Language**
 - Python

+### Framework

+- Streamlit

 **Libraries and Frameworks**
-- Streamlit

 - BeautifulSoup
 - Requests
 - Sentence Transformers
 - FAISS
-- Transformers
+- Hugging Face Transformers
+- PyTorch
 - NumPy

 ---

+### Language Model

+- Qwen2.5-1.5B-Instruct

+---

 ## Project Workflow

 1. Enter one or more website URLs.
-2. Extract webpage content using web scraping.
+2. Extract webpage content using BeautifulSoup.
-3. Clean and split the extracted text into smaller chunks.
+3. Remove unnecessary HTML elements and clean the extracted text.
+4. Split the text into overlapping chunks.
-4. Convert each chunk into vector embeddings using Sentence Transformers.
+5. Generate vector embeddings using Sentence Transformers.
-5. Store the embeddings in a FAISS vector database.
+6. Store embeddings in a FAISS vector index.
-6. Enter a question related to the website content.
+7. Ask questions about the website content.
-7. Retrieve the most relevant chunks using semantic search.
+8. Retrieve the most relevant chunks using semantic search.
-8. Generate the final answer using the retrieved context.
+9. Generate a context-aware answer using the language model.
+10. Display the retrieved source webpages along with the generated answer.

 ---